Aklaran/aklaran.github.io/src/md/farewell-to-khumbu.md

 ---
-path: "/blog/farewell-to-khumbu"
+path: "/blog/himalayan-winter"
 date: "2023-01-15"
-title: "A Farewell to Khumbu"
+title: "Himalayan Winter"
-blurb: "Misery and Bliss in the Canopy of the World"
+blurb: "Bliss and Misery in the Canopy of the World"
 ---

-I'm finding vignettes the easiest to write as of now, so in lieu of giving you the entire chronology of the past few months in prose, I'll just put it here for context.
+I'm finding vignettes the easiest to write as of now, so I'll give you the chronology of the past few months here for context.
 The stories below might jump around a bit, but here's what went down:

 End of October - Beginning of November: Spent 8 days at a monastery in the village of Panggom during a 10-day long puja ceremony.